-When structuring an Amazon sponsored products (PPC) campaign, sellers are faced with the question of which products and which keywords they want to include in which ad groups and campaigns.
+When structuring an Amazon sponsored products campaign (or Amazon PPC campaign in general), sellers are faced with the question of which products and which keywords they want to include in which ad groups and campaigns.
 Unfortunately, there’s no one size fits all for this.
 The right structure is dependent on the size and homogeneity of the seller’s selection, the seller’s strategic targets, and other points of consideration.
 However there are guidelines that you should follow when structuring your campaigns, and we’ve listed our suggestions below:

 1. Structure your campaigns consistently

 Your PPC campaigns permit a rough structure for your ad activities.
 This can be both good and bad news.
 Typically, a campaign structure will provide you with a set of characteristics that follow one or more of the characteristics below:

 - By product category (for example: men’s shoes, keyboards, cameras, etc.)

 - By brand (for example: Nike, Adidas, Puma etc.)